Water in Meat & Poultry

 Establishments may include a “no-retained-water” statement on the label when the product has not been exposed to a post-evisceration process that adds water, or the establishment has data or information that establishes that the post-evisceration processing used does not add water to the product.

-Retained Water in Raw Poultry Products
+Retained Water in Single-Ingredient Raw Poultry Products

-Poultry is not injected with water, but some water is absorbed during cooling in a "chill-tank," a large vat of cold, moving water.
+Single ingredient poultry is not injected with water, but some water is absorbed during cooling in a “chill-tank,” a large vat of cold, moving water.
 The chill-tank lowers the temperature of the slaughtered birds and their giblets (hearts, livers, gizzards, etc).
 During this water chilling process, turkeys and chickens will absorb some of the water, and this amount must be prominently declared on the label.
 It is not unusual for poultry to declare 8 to 12% retained water on the label.

-Retained Water in Raw Meat Products
+Retained Water in Single-Ingredient Raw Meat Products

 Beef is rinsed during slaughter, but the small amount of water used is usually absorbed on the surface of the meat, not bound to the protein or inside the tissue, and quickly evaporates or drips out.
-Meat processors will periodically shower red meat carcasses to minimize moisture loss or "shrink" that occurs in the cooler prior to processing.
-Beef carcasses and their parts cooled with water during post-evisceration processing must be appropriately labeled with the retained water statement.
+Meat processors will periodically shower red meat carcasses to minimize moisture loss or “shrink” that occurs in the cooler prior to processing.
+Single ingredient beef carcasses and their parts cooled with water during post-evisceration processing must be appropriately labeled with the retained water statement.

 Cooking Meat and Poultry